Tracking pixel

 Meta pixel

-The Meta pixel is Meta's JavaScript snippet that reports website events (PageView, Purchase, Lead) from the visitor's browser to Meta for ad targeting, measurement, and optimization.
+The Meta pixel is Meta's JavaScript snippet that reports website events (PageView, Purchase, Lead) from the visitor's browser to Meta for measurement and optimization.

 Third-party cookies